Alex Austin: Buffalo Bills

 Austin was selected by the Buffalo Bills in the seventh round with the 252nd pick overall in the 2023 NFL draft.
 He was waived on August 29, 2023.

 Houston Texans

 On August 30, 2023, Austin was claimed off waivers by the Houston Texans.
 He was waived on October 14 and re-signed to the practice squad.
-He was released on November 1.
+Austin was released on November 1.

 New England Patriots

 On November 2, 2023, Austin signed with the New England Patriots.
-Austin recorded his first career interception on December 31, 2023 in a Week 17 matchup at the Bills.
+Austin recorded his first career interception on December 31, in a Week 17 matchup at the Buffalo Bills.
+He finished the 2023 season with nine tackles and two pass deflections.

 On September 28, 2024, Austin was placed on injured reserve after suffering an injury in Week 3 against the New York Jets.
 He was activated on November 18.
+He finished the 2024 season with eight tackles and five pass deflections.

+On November 25, 2025, Austin was placed on injured reserve.
+He was activated on January 17, 2026, ahead of the team's Divisional Round matchup against the Houston Texans.

+Miami Dolphins

+On March 12, 2026, Austin signed with the Miami Dolphins.
+He was waived on August 29.